NISHUNISARGA/SystemVerilog_Datatypes/Datatypes.md

               total_amount = grocery_list.sum() with (item.price*item.quantity);
               $display("%p \n %d",grocery_list,total_amount);

-              // sorting based on price
-              grocery_list.rsort() with (item.price*item.quantity);
+              // sorting on the basis of price grocery_list.rsort() with (item.price*item.quantity);
               $display("%p",grocery_list);

-              // sorting based on quantity
-              grocery_list.rsort() with (item.quantity);
+              // sorting on the basis of quantity grocery_list.rsort() with (item.quantity);
               $display("%p",grocery_list);
             end
         endmodule

-> <span style="color:yellow">Note:</span> class also groups the different datatypes variable into multiple entities.
-Still, class is a dynamic datatype where the structure is a static datatype and in structure, we can't write constraints, or methods(tasks and functions).
+> <span style="color:yellow">Note:</span> class also groups the different datatypes variable into multiple entity but class is a dynamic datatype where as structure is static datatype and in structure we can't write constraints, methods(tasks and fucntions).

  * To access the elements of the structure we have to use the '.'(XMR)